prometheus/prometheus/README.md

 The `Makefile` offers a number of useful targets.
 Some examples:

 * `make test` runs tests.
-* `make tarball` creates a tar ball with the binary for distribution.
+* `make tarball` creates a tarball with the binary for distribution.
 * `make race_condition_run` compiles and runs a binary with the race detector enabled.
+To pass arguments when running Prometheus this way, set the `ARGUMENTS` environment variable (e.g. `ARGUMENTS=-config.file=./prometheus.conf make race_condition_run`).

 ### Use your own Go development environment